Vinson Smith: Chicago Bears

 In 1993, he started 13 games at strongside linebacker and had 83 tackles, including 49 solo.

 In 1994, he played in 12 games (10 starts), he entered the season as the starter at strongside linebacker, but was limited with knee and ankle injuries that affected his production, finishing with 48 tackles, one sack and one forced fumble.
 He suffered a knee injury in the season opener against the Tampa Bay Buccaneers and missed the next 2 games.
 He sprained his ankle in the fifth game against the Buffalo Bills and missed the next 2 games.
 He was replaced in the starting lineup with Ron Cox.

-On March 1995, the Bears signed him to a new two-year contract.
+In March 1995, the Bears signed him to a new two-year contract.
 He posted 111 tackles (fifth on the team), 4 sacks (tied for third on the team), one forced fumble and one fumble recovery.
 He had 14 tackles (12 solo) against the Jacksonville Jaguars.
 He had 10 tackles and one fumble recovery against the Pittsburgh Steelers.
 He was awarded the Ed Block courage award at the end of the season.

 In 1996, he tallied 89 tackles (sixth on the team), 2 fumble recoveries, one sack and one pass defensed.
 He had 14 tackles against the Kansas City Chiefs.
 He had 10 tackles and one fumble recovery against the Tampa Bay Buccaneers.
 He missed the game against the San Diego Chargers with an ankle injury.